fasferraz/SWu-IKEv2/README.md

   -I IMSI, --imsi=IMSI  IMSI
   -M MCC, --mcc=MCC     MCC of ePDG (3 digits)
   -N MNC, --mnc=MNC     MNC of ePDG (3 digits)
+  -K KI, --ki=KI        ki for Milenage (if not using option -m) -P OP, --op=OP        op for Milenage (if not using option -m) -C OPC, --opc=OPC     opc for Milenage (if not using option -m)

 ```